 “If you sell $1 worth of annuities, the current regulations might say that premiums will only cover 90 cents of the liabilities, and the regulators ask you to post 10 cents of capital to back all the claims,” a post-doc in finance at an Ivy League business school told RIJ.

-“But you think that the risk is really just five cents, so you find loopholes in the code and manage to post five cents.
+“But you might believe that the risk is really just five cents.
+So you find loopholes in the code and manage to post five cents.
 Regardless of how you arranged to guarantee the contract—through swap arrangements or whatever—you’ve still posted just five cents of capital instead of 10 cents,” he added.

 Life insurers, he suggested, may regard SAP as too conservative, especially with respect to a low-risk product like fixed indexed annuities, and get around it with GAAP reinsurance in Bermuda.
 “After 2008, the regulators wanted more liabilities.
 They said, ‘If the reserves are $1, the liability is $2.’
 Now the insurers are finding ways to deflate the liabilities.
 They will tell you that they are just deflating them down them to what they should be.
 They say, ‘Let’s find a way to normalize the liabilities and use the capital surplus we generate for share repurchases.’”